microsoft/vscode-wiki/Working-with-xterm.js.md

    git merge branch_source/<pr_branch>
    ```

+   You can also use `git cherry-pick` if that's easier or if the PR's base branch differs with `vscode-release/<...>`.

    Note that there is an individual release branch for each version unlike many other modules we use.
 This is the case so that there can be a "clean slate" on the following version based off master.

 2. Build the library and make sure tests pass: